luigi311/tanoshi/README.md

 Rust is the most loved programming language, I thought this is my chance to learn rust too.

 ## Installation
-### Database
-Tanoshi use postgresql for database, simply create user, database, and run migration script from `tanoshi/migration/tanoshi.sql` and you are good to go.

 ### Prebuilt Binary
 Download and run binary from latest release, aside from plugins all dependencies are statically linked.
+It should run find on any linux x64 machine.

 ### Plugins
 To browse and read manga, tanoshi needs plugins.
 Plugins can be donwnloaded from [here](https://github.com/fadhlika/tanoshi-extensions) in `repo` branch.
 You can download individual plugins and store in on your selected `plugins_path` in `config.yml`, or clone `repo` branch and copy all of plugins to `plugins_path`.

+Or you can install from web and restart tanoshi afterward.

 ## Usage
 ### CLI